zooperdan/It-Came-from-the-Forest/README.md

 The source code is released under the [CC0-1.0 License](https://github.com/zooperdan/It-Came-from-the-Forest/blob/main/LICENSE) which basically means you can do whatever you want with it.
 Take it apart, change it, add to it and hopefully make a dungeon crawler with it :)

 Keep in mind that this was a 1 week jam and the source code reflects the time constraint.
 I did not have time for optimizing, structure and beautification.
 There are also not a lot of commenting.
+This was also my first attempt at making something with the LÖVE framework and LUA.